Cyb3r-Jak3/MetaStalk/CONTRIBUTING.md

 tox -e [py36,py37,py38]
 ```

-This will check the files with bandit, pylint and flake8.
+This will check the files with black, bandit, pylint and flake8.

 ## Modules